thomaspernet/Financial_dependency_pollution/01_data_preprocessing/02_transform_tables/01_fin_dep_pol_baseline.md

     - china_city_tcz_spz
     - china_code_normalised
     - ind_cic_2_name
+    - asif_firms_prepared
+        - sum output, employement,sales at the city-industry-year level
-3. Scale working capital and tangible asset by a factor of 1000000
+3. Scale working capital tangible asset, output, employement and sales by a factor of 1000000
 4. Keep year 2001 to 2007 and keep when SO2 emission are strickly possitive